niekados/sculpted-hope/TESTING.md

     ![Test Sheet](assets/testing/testing.webp)

 Test results are also available to download in the Excel sheet format **[here](assets/testing/testing.xlsx)**.

+## Bugs

+1. Issue: An anchor element cannot be embedded in a button element as per HTML convention.
+Solution:

+- Description: All buttons containing anchor elements were removed.
+- Implementation: Buttons were replaced with anchor elements styled as buttons in CSS.
+- Result: Ensures adherence to HTML conventions, allowing proper rendering and interaction.

+2. Issue: On the deployed website, there was a visible gap between the header and main elements.
+Solution:

+- Description: The margin-top of the main element was causing the gap.
+- Implementation: Replaced the margin-top with padding-top in the main element.
+- Result: Eliminated the gap, providing a seamless visual transition between the header and main content.

+3. Issue: On touch devices, after pressing a button, it remains in the hover state, causing a visual inconsistency.
+Status:

+- Description: The bug has not been fixed yet.
+- Plan for Resolution:
+    - Inspect the CSS styles related to button states on touch devices.
+    - Adjust styles or add specific touch device styles to ensure proper visual feedback.
+- Expected Result: After implementing the fix, buttons should no longer remain in the hover state on touch devices after being pressed.

 ## HTML validation [The W3C Markup Validation Service](https://validator.w3.org/)